Veeru Kasivisvanathan, Urology SpR, London, NIHR Doctoral Fellow

 In his free time, he likes to travel.

 Medical Student Representatives

-Alex is a final year student at King’s College London, having also completed an intercalated BSc in Anatomy and founded the Urology Society there.
+Alex is a recent graduate of King’s College London, having also completed an intercalated BSc in Anatomy and founded the Urology Society there.
 During this time, he has been involved in a variety of surgical research and has published and presented multiple projects at national and international conferences.
 His urological research interests include reconstructive and oncological urology.